tbrack93/footbrawl/README.md

 # footbrawl

-A turn based strategy game, based on the table top game Blood Bowl.
+A turn based sports strategy game, based on the table top game Blood Bowl.
 Built as an independent University project, using a Java Spring Boot back end, HTML, CSS and JavaScript front end, WebSockets for real time communication and a MySQL database.

 Originally version controlled using a private University GitLab account, so commit/ branch data not complete here.